Alluxio/alluxio/docs/en/overview/Getting-Started.md

 ```

 `<UFS_URI>` should be a full ufs uri.
 This can be set to a local folder (e.g. default value `/tmp`)
-in a single node deployment
-or a full ufs uri (e.g.`hdfs://namenode:port/path/` or `s3://bucket/path`).
+in a single node deployment  or a full ufs uri (e.g.`hdfs://namenode:port/path/` or `s3://bucket/path`).

 ### [Bonus] Configuration for AWS

-To configure Alluxio to interact with Amazon S3, add AWS access information to the Alluxio
-configuration in `conf/alluxio-site.properties`.
-The following commands update the
+To configure Alluxio to interact with Amazon S3, add AWS access information to the Alluxio configuration in `conf/alluxio-site.properties`.
-configuration.

 ```console
 $ echo "alluxio.dora.client.ufs.root=s3://<BUCKET_NAME>/<DIR>" >> conf/alluxio-site.properties